paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-022-john-c-stennis-center-for-public-service-training-and-development.md

 <a id="section-1105"></a>
 ## § 1105.
 John C. Stennis Center for Public Service Development Trust Fund
 **(a) Establishment of fund** There is established in the Treasury of the United States a trust fund to be known as the “John C. Stennis Center for Public Service Development Trust Fund”.
-The fund shall consist of amounts appropriated to it pursuant to [section 1110 of this title](./chapter-022-john-c-stennis-center-for-public-service-training-and-development.md#section-1110) and amounts credited to it under subsection (d) of this section.
+The fund shall consist of amounts appropriated to it pursuant to [section 1110 of this title](./chapter-022-john-c-stennis-center-for-public-service-training-and-development.md#section-1110) and amounts credited to it under subsection (d).

 **(b) Investment of fund assets**